Balanset-1A Field Rotor Balancing Guide | Theory & Practice Balanset-1A Field Rotor Balancing Guide | Theory & Practice

 Shaft misalignment 1x, 2x, 3x RPM May be unstable High axial vibration - key sign

-Mechanical looseness 1x, 2x and multiple harmonics Unstable, "jumping" Visually noticeable movement, confirmed by dial indicator
+Mechanical looseness 1x, 2x and multiple harmonics Unstable, "jumping" Visually noticeable movement

 Rolling bearing defect High frequencies (BPFO, BPFI, etc.) Not synchronized with RPM Extraneous noise, elevated temperature